-Inc idicators 1.
-Number and extent of rills: None.
-2. Presence of water flow patterns: None, or barely visible and discontinuous.
-3. Number and height of erosional pedestals or terracettes: None.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 0 to 15 percent is typical.
-5. Number of gullies and erosion associated with gullies: None should be present.
-6. Extent of wind scoured, blowouts and/or depositional areas: None.

-7. Amount of litter movement (describe size and distance expected to travel): Litter should fall in place.
+- 1. Number and extent of rills: None.
+Soil cracking is natural and not caused by erosion. - 2.
+Presence of water flow patterns: None, or barely visible and discontinuous. - 3.
+Number and height of erosional pedestals or terracettes: None. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 5 to 30 percent is typical; the higher bare ground levels would appear during extended dry periods. - 5.
+Number of gullies and erosion associated with gullies: None should be present. - 6.
+Extent of wind scoured, blowouts and/or depositional areas: None - 7.
+Amount of litter movement (describe size and distance expected to travel): Litter should fall in place.
 Slight amount of movement of smallest size class litter is possible, but not normal.